Baloch–Kurdish relations: Political

-Balochis and Kurds established solidarity after the division of Balochistan and Kurdistan across different countries, as well as being stateless.
+Baloch and Kurds established solidarity after the division of Balochistan and Kurdistan across different countries, as well as being stateless.
 While both groups followed Islam, their national movements were largely secular. secularism in Balochistan was significant in the national movement.
 The Kurdish movement was also known for secularism.
 Baloch and Kurds, along with Pashtuns, often faced alienation from the Islamic world, as the separatist movements in Balochistan, Kurdistan, and Pashtunkhwa aimed at gaining independence from predominantly Muslim states.
 Baloch nationalists claimed that the international community was silent on Balochistan, and that Kurds had been the only ones who supported the Baloch.

 The Khorasani Baloch and Khorasani Kurds live in close proximities, and both were largely deported there by various Iranian dynasties.
 Baloch and Kurds also formed minority populations in Turkmenistan.
-In Soviet Turkmenistan, the Kurds and Baloch both had their own newspapers and textbooks, and both of their languages were written in the Latin script.
+In Soviet Turkmenistan, the Baloch and Kurds both had their own newspapers and textbooks, and both of their languages were written in the Latin script.
 However, after Turkmen independence, Saparmurat Niyazov repressed minorities in his attempt to promote Turkmen culture.
 Mainly the Baloch were forbidden from teaching their language and culture in schools.

 In the 1960s, amid unrest in Kurdistan and an insurgency in Balochistan, there was an agreement signed between Pakistan, Iran, and Turkey, known as the Regional Cooperation for Development in 1964.
 The alliance had its rationale in the shared desire to suppress the Baloch and Kurdish insurgencies.

-Women played a big role in both the Kurdish and Balochi movements.
-Following a wave of Balochi women-led protests against the Pakistani government, a group of Kurdish women sent a message titled "from Rojava to all the women and people of Balochistan" in which they said "until the end, we stand with you and we will not let go of each other".
-Balochi groups showed overwhelming support for the 2017 Kurdish referendum.
+Women played a big role in both the Kurdish and Baloch movements.
+Following a wave of Baloch women-led protests against the Pakistani government, a group of Kurdish women sent a message titled "from Rojava to all the women and people of Balochistan" in which they said "until the end, we stand with you and we will not let go of each other".
+Baloch groups showed overwhelming support for the 2017 Kurdish referendum.
 Kurds who fled Saddam Hussein and went to Pakistan were often mistreated by Pakistani authorities alongside the Baloch.
 There was a very notable solidarity between Kurds and Baloch in Iran.
-They often protested together, chanting "Kurds and Balochis are brothers, all thirsty for the blood of the leader."
+They often protested together, chanting Baloch and Kurds are thirsty for the blood of the leader."
 Most prisoners in the Islamic Republic of Iran were Kurds and Baloch.
-The Islamic Republic commonly accused Israel and the United States are active in both the Balochi and Kurdish movements.
+The Islamic Republic commonly accused Israel and the United States are active in both the Baloch and Kurdish movements.
 Turkey, while arresting Kurdish activists, had also arrested Baloch activists and extradited them to Pakistan and Iran.